 Occupational Therapy Doctorate

-Prospective students may apply for admission to the post-professional Occupational Therapy Doctorate Program throughout the year.
+Prospective students may apply for admission to the post-professional Occupational Therapy Doctorate Program at any time throughout the year.
 Classes start every January and September.

 Requirements: